bUnit-dev/bUnit/docs/csharp-examples.md

 It is not uncommon to have components use Blazor's JSInterop functionality to call JavaScript, e.g. after first render.

-To make it easy to mock calls to JavaScript, the library comes with a `IJsRuntime` mocking helper, that allows you to specify return how JSInterop calls should be handled, and to verify that they have happened.
+To make it easy to mock calls to JavaScript, the library comes with an `IJsRuntime` mocking helper, that allows you to specify return how JSInterop calls should be handled, and to verify that they have happened.

 If you have more complex mocking needs, you could look to frameworks like [Moq](https://github.com/Moq).

-To help us test the Mock JSRuntime, we have the [WikiSearch.razor](../sample/src/Components/WikiSearch.razor) component, which looks like this:
+To help demonstrate testing using the mock JSRuntime, we have the [WikiSearch.razor](../sample/src/Components/WikiSearch.razor) component, which looks like this:

 ```cshtml
 @inject IJSRuntime jsRuntime